wmo-im/csv2bufr/README.md

 - *column*: the column in the CSV file to use if the *value* field is null.
 These data in the CSV need to be converted to units supported by BUFR, e.g. Kelvin or Pa, not degC of hPa.
 - *valid-min*: the minimum valid value allowed for the element.
 Currently, the script throws an assertion error if a value is specified and the data to be encoded is less than (<) the specified value.
 - *valid-max*: the maximum valid value allowed for the element.
 Currently, the script throws an assertion error if a value is specified and the data to be encoded is greater than (>) the specified value.

-### Prerequisites

-1) python3+
-2) installation of eccodes, including python eccodes package

-Note, these are installed by the Dockerfile.

-### Notes

-1) For the case of the Malawi data it has been necessary to preprocess the CSV files to ensure the units are in SI units for the BUFR encoding and to split the timestamp field into year, month, date, hour, minute.
-This is performed by the script *preprocess-malawi-data.py* in the scripts directory.
-2) To help setup new data types / BUFR sequences a script is in development to write out a mapping json file given a specified unexpanded BUFR sequence.
-This is work in progress.